West African leaders add to pressure on Mali after coup

 “We merely completed the work that you began and we recognise ourselves in your fight,” he said.

-– ‘Transitional council’ -The junta has said it weclomes the ECOWAS visit but has not talked of restoring Keita to power.
+The junta has said it welcomes the ECOWAS visit but has not talked of restoring Keita to power.

 “A transitional council, with a transitional president who is going to be either military or civilian” would be appointed, Wague told France 24 television Thursday.